So it's become apparent that there's something wrong with modern morality.

 And stage number seven, business as usual.

-It's a cycle, they think that we are gonna forget, but we are not gonna forget.
+They think that we are going to forget, but we are not going to forget.

 And people have started noticing, and sometimes the problem gets so big that it can't be hidden anymore.